BuchingerWilhelmiApp/tiny-coding-exercise/README.md

 The information can be returned in any format, json, text, list, ...

 - The system should run with just `docker-compose up`
+- fakepatients.csv should be imported, so e.g. "Tina" should return the third result in fakepatients
 - fork this repo and submit your solution as a pull request

 *Bonus points* if a new patient can be added